mongodb/leafygreen-ui/.changeset/orange-seahorses-fix.md

 ---
 '@leafygreen-ui/text-input': patch
-'@leafygreen-ui/text-area': patch
 ---

-Refactors components to use FormField component under the hood
+Refactors component to use FormField under the hood.
+Also, per the latest design guidelines, we no longer surface an error message when an input is disabled.